Saturday, June 2, 2018 - 7:30pm

 More information about Inverted Space is available here.

 Hodge is the recipient of many of the highest distinctions in the field of contemporary music.
-This year, he was honored with the Charles Ives Living, the largest and most prestigious music award conferred by the American Academy of Arts and Letters.
-Other major awards include the Rome Prize, the Gaudeamus Compositieprijs, a Guggenheim Fellowship, commissions from the Koussevitzky Foundation in the Library of Congress, the Fromm Foundation at Harvard University, the American Composers Forum (JFund), the Barlow Endowment, Music at the Anthology (MATA), Muziek Centrum Nederland, Musik der Jahrhunderte, the National Theater and Concert Hall of Taiwan, as well as numerous grants and awards from ASCAP (Rudolf Nissim, ASCAPlus), New Music USA, Copland House, the Yaddo Corporation, the Bogliasco Foundation (Aaron Copland fellowship), the Deutscher Akademischer Austauschdienst, and the Siemens Musikstiftung.
+In 2018, he was honored with the Charles Ives Living, the largest music award conferred by the American Academy of Arts and Letters.
+His other major awards include the Rome Prize, the Gaudeamus Prize, a Guggenheim Fellowship, commissions from the Koussevitzky Foundation in the Library of Congress, the Fromm Foundation at Harvard University, the American Composers Forum (JFund), the Barlow Endowment, Music at the Anthology (MATA), Muziek Centrum Nederland, Musik der Jahrhunderte, and the National Theater and Concert Hall of Taiwan, in addition to multiple grants and awards from ASCAP, the Bogliasco Foundation, Copland House, the Deutscher Akademischer Austauschdienst, New Music USA, the Siemens Musikstiftung, and the Yaddo Corporation.

-Before joining the University of Washington, Hodge taught compositon at Columbia University in New York City, where he earned his M.A. and D.M.A. studying with Fred Lerdahl and Tristan Murail.
-Prior to this, he studied composition, theory, and computer music at the Staatliche Hochschule für Musik und Darstellende Kunst in Stuttgart, Germany, where his teachers included Georg Wötzer and Marco Stroppa.
-He also received formative instruction from Mario Davidovsky, Georg Friedrich Haas, Robert Kyr, George Lewis, Karlheinz Stockhausen, Walter Zimmermann, and many other notable composers.
-He has been an invited lecturer on music and aesthetics at a variety of institutions including the University of Chicago, Columbia University, Eastman School of Music, Manhattan School of Music, and the Universität der Künste in Berlin, and served for three years as the director of the Merriman Young Composers Workshop at the Seattle Symphony.
+Before joining the University of Washington, Hodge taught compositon at Columbia University in New York City, where he earned his M.A. and D.M.A. studying with Fred Lerdahl, George Lewis, and Tristan Murail.
+Prior to this, he studied composition, theory, and computer music at the University of Oregon and the Staatliche Hochschule für Musik und Darstellende Kunst in Stuttgart, Germany, where his teachers included Robert Kyr, Marco Stroppa, and Georg Wötzer.
+He has been an invited lecturer on music and aesthetics at a variety of institutions including the University of Chicago, Columbia University, Eastman School of Music, Manhattan School of Music, and the Universität der Künste in Berlin, and he served for three years as the director of the Merriman Young Composers Workshop at the Seattle Symphony.
 He is currently associate professor and chair of the composition program in the school of music.